WDI-SEA/interview-questions/readme.md

 ## HTML Questions

 * What does a `doctype` do?
+DOCTYPE tells the browser which version of HTML you are using.
 * What's the difference between HTML and XHTML?
 * What are `data-` attributes good for?
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.